ERTH 480 (6 cr.) and ERTH 483/484/485 (2 cr. each)

 PREPARATIONS FOR FIELD CAMP

-Insurance – All participants in field camp are required to have health insurance in effect between May 20th and July 2 nd.
+Insurance – All participants in field camp are required to have health insurance in effect between May 19th and July 1st.
 If you have your own health insurance, you must either bring with you proof of coverage for the interval or an official letter substantiating your coverage.
 Proof of insurance must also be available during field camp so that medical providers will have a valid billing company and address.

 ACCOMMODATIONS IN SOCORRO